 - Limited color options

 Got some unusual feet?
 Flat, wide, or webbed?
 Okay, maybe not that last one.
-Here are some pointers to help you find your best basketball shoes, no matter what kind of feet you have.
+We’ll answer some of your most common questions to help you find your best basketball shoes, no matter what kind of feet you have.

 1) What are the best basketball shoes for wide feet?

 You’ve always been tall, that’s why you play basketball in the first place.
 But along with height often come wide feet.
 Nevertheless, many basketball shoes seem to be made for narrow feet.